mhizsean/React-GPA-calc/README.md

 In the App.js we import the Provider and wrap it around the components.
 In each component js file the Consumer is wrapped as the parent div.

 #### UUID
 This was used to generate random unique identifier for each inputed course.
 This helps the deleting and calculating aspecting of the project. to delete a data, the data has to be identifiied by a unique id.
 This is what the UUID does.
-The UUID is fast, uniform, secure, unpredictable and can also  be URL-friendly
+The UUID is fast, uniform, secure, unpredictable and can also  be URL-friendly.

+#### errors
+In case of empty fields or inputing the wrong data, an error alert shows so the error can be fixed.
+For instance, leaving the course field will return an error when a user clicks on the calculate button.
+Also when the grade inputed is not A, B, C, D or F it gives an error.

 ## Installation
 To install this project,